 OSHA has made reducing trenching and excavation hazards a priority goal.
 Trench collapses, or cave-ins, pose the greatest risk to workers’ lives.
 To prevent cave-ins OSHA recommends:

 Employers should also ensure there is a safe way to enter and exit a trench, keep materials away from the edge of the trench, look for standing water or atmospheric hazards and never allow workers to enter a trench unless it has been properly inspected.

 OSHA has made a large variety of resource materials and information available to help employers and workers reduce hazards associated with trenching and excavation.
 A primary resource is Trenching and Excavation Safety (OSHA Publication 2226), which highlights key elements of the standards and describes safe work practices that can protect workers from cave-ins and other hazards.
-Many additional resources are available on the OSHA website.
+Many additional resources are available on OSHA’s Trenching and Excavation webpage.

 Upcoming OSHA #3015 Excavation, Trenching, and Soil Mechanics Classes